qqkookie/NaraiMudLegacy/README.md

 ### Legacy 2010

-This version is nearly identical to 2003 version, with little update and bug fix.
+This version is nearly same as 2003 version, with little update and bug fix.
 It runs on modern FreeBSD Unix OS and is being played today.
 But it suffers from its old age, long neglect and poor maintenance.
 From the beginning, Narai code was written very poorly and hard to maintain.
-For Linux machine, little Makefile editing is needed, due to difference between GNU make and BSD make syntax.
+For Linux machine, little Makefile editing is needed, due to difference between GNU `make` and BSD `make` syntax.

 ### Modern Legacy 2019